garretthoffman/lstm-oreilly/README.md

 	to finally start up the notebook.
 A browser should open automatically.
 If not, navigate to [http://127.0.0.1:8888](http://127.0.0.1:8888) in your browser.

 8. Choose `Stock Market Sentiment with LSTMs and TensorFlow.ipynb` to open the Notebook.

+#### Notes

+The `checkpoints/` directory files with the saved model was note uploaded to github due to size constraints.
+If you run the code in your docker container or Miniconda virtual environtment, the model will rerun and save at that time.